miko/LuaEco/README.md

 Note that if all the official APITREE functions had their unit tests implemented, that woulkd allow automatic module discovery, by checking each known module against each known official API.

-Check sample (runnable!) implementation in *.lua files.
+Check sample (runnable! - you need luarocks, then luasocket and nixio rocks installed) implementation in *.lua files.